 According to the Alzheimer’s Association, more than five million Americans are living with Alzheimer’s disease.
 In fact, the disease is labeled as the sixth leading cause of death in the United States.
-Because of its prevalence, Happy At Home – In Home Care Inc., a Non-Medical Home Care in McMurray, Pennsylvania dispels some of the misconceptions surrounding it.
+Because of its prevalence, Happy At Home – In Home Care Inc., a Non-Medical Home Care in South Hills, Pennsylvania dispels some of the misconceptions surrounding it.
 Read on to unravel the truth.

 - It is an inevitable part of aging!
 It just happens.